giovixo/MATLAB4Calliste/README.md

 ### How to run ###

-* Open the MATLAB appication on your pc
+* Open the MATLAB application on your pc
 * Run mc.m

 ### Author ###